 Either share the Good Use App with them directly, or send us a message at firstname.lastname@example.org and let us know about the organization.
 We’ll reach out to them and see if they’d like to be a part of the community.

 Good Use only shows you results from people and organizations who live near you.
 If your search returned no results, it is probably because no one near you has posted a listing.
 Get things started by posting one of your own!

 Good Use is a new community, so you might be one of the first users in your area.
 Help Good Use grow by letting other people and organizations (non-profits, schools, and other causes) in your community know about it.
 We’d love to have them be a part of Good Use.
 We know there are many great causes in every community that many people aren’t aware of.
 Tell us about them so we can help others in your community discover them.

-We plan to create an Android version.
-We’ll announce a release date here when we have one.
+We're working on an Android app.
+Join the Android Waitlist.
 Whether or not we create a web version depends on what we learn is most important to the members of the Good Use community.

 Yes!
 Good Use is free.
 We think requiring a fee to give and receive takes away from the true spirit of giving.